shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

 })
 export class AppModule { }
 </code></pre>
+<h3 class="fragment" data-fragment-index="1">Seamless integration!</h3>
 <div class="fragment current-only" data-code-block="1" data-code-focus="3,7"></div>
     <aside class="notes">
         <b>Ok great, but can we use Web components in Angular?</b>
         <ul>
-            <li>The answer is YES, with CUSTOM_ELEMENTS_SCHEMA, Web Components become first-class citizens in the Angular ecosystem.</li>
+            <li>The answer is YES, with CUSTOM_ELEMENTS_SCHEMA, Web Components become first-class citizens in the Angular ecosystem.
+It is a seamless integration</li>
         </ul>
     </aside>
 </section>